PlasmaHH/vdb/doc/ASM.md

 In case the jumps are recorded, they will be displayed when the `c` showspec for disassembly is active as well as the `vdb-asm-callgrind-show-jumps` setting is enabled.

+### `dis/s` source code

+Using the `s` flag will try to add to each instruction the source code as known by gdb.
+If you want to do it with the usual range you have do use `dis/s5` instead of `dis/5s`.

 ## Troubleshooting

 ### Slow output with lots of jumparrows